laboon/ebook/text/98_glossary_of_terms.md

 __"Seat of your pants" testing__: Testing where the expected behavior is known to the tester through experience with the software or its domain, instead of being formally specified.

 __Security testing__: Testing that the system meets the criteria of the InfoSec Triad, that the system is safe from unauthorized tampering and/or access.

+__Selenese__: An intermediary language used by Selenium for controlling its behavior.

+__Selenium__: A framework which allows automated testing and scripting of web site interactions.

+__Selenium WebDriver__: An API which allows a tester to automate a web browser so that it is controlled just as if an actual user were using it.

 __Service-oriented indicator__: A performance metric related to how the user will interact with the system.